technetos/uPackage/README.md

 __**To install a package that is not prepackaged you have to write a small program.**__

 >   That sucks!
-It take alot of time to write a package, time that could be spent using the software your trying so hard to install.
+It takes alot of time to write a package, time that could be spent using the software your trying so hard to install.

 __*uPackage solves these problems and more*__